 - Exceptional build quality

-- Most users will find 20 Nm uncomfortably and will lower the peak torque
+- Many users will find 20 Nm uncomfortable and will lower the peak torque

 - The controller, power supply, and device itself can take up a lot of space